meganindya/btech-assignments/compiler-design/assg-4/README.md

 ## Questions

-1. Write a C program to represent a Grammar in (VN, ∑, P, S) format.
+1. Write a C program to represent a Grammar in (VN, ∑, P, S) format.</br>
-    Input: Set of Terminals
+    Input: Set of Terminals</br>
-    Set of Non Terminals
+    Set of Non Terminals</br>
-    Set of Production Rules
+    Set of Production Rules</br>
-    Start Symbol
+    Start Symbol</br>
     Output: The Grammar in (VN, ∑, P, S ) format.

-Also check
-    1. whether production exists for all non terminals
-    2. whether terminals used in productions are in ∑
+    Also check a) whether production exists for all non terminals, b) terminals used in productions are in ∑.

 2. If there exist multiple productions from a single non-terminal, group them into one and represent as N -> α1/α2/……/αn.